Football agent Mino Raiola 'fighting' for his life in hospital & is outraged by false reports claiming he has died | Goal.com

 - Roma’s English emperor: Ex-Chelsea star Abraham deserves another shot at lighting up the Premier League

+Raiola sent a message to his followers on Twitter amid the speculation over his health, which reads: "Current health status for the ones wondering: pissed off second time in 4 months they kill me.
+Seem also able to resuscitate."

-Rodriguez has told De Telegraaf: "Mino isn't dead.
+Meanwhile, the super agent's close friend Jose Fortes Rodriguez has slammed the reports of his death, telling De Telegraaf: "Mino isn't dead.
 Those reports are nonsense."

 Doctor Alberto Zangrillo from San Raffaele Hospital in Milan has added: "I'm outraged by the phone calls from pseudo-journalists speculating on the life of a man who is fighting to survive."

-Raiola had previously taken in a spell in hospital in January and underwent surgery on an unspecified issue.
+Raiola had previously been in hospital in January and underwent surgery on an unspecified issue.

 A statement from his official Twitter account at the time read: "Mino Raiola is undergoing ordinary medical checks that require anaesthesia.
 All was planned and no emergency surgery happened."